Lexington Winter Invitational

 - My flow is decent, but it's far from the best.
 I am fine with speed, but signaling where you are on the flow and clarity is really key for me to follow on.
 I am also not really into “flowing straight down”.

-- Yes, I will read evidence if needed, but how I read that evidence is dependent on how each teams explains their ev and do comparison.
+- Yes, I will read evidence if needed, but how I read that evidence is dependent on how each teams explains their ev and does comparison.
 I will try to avoid intervening as much as I can, but that depends on you, more comparison and analysis means I will do less work.

 - In the camp of “read rehighlightings”